 Neuromyelitis optica spectrum disorder causes inflammation of the optic nerve (optic neuritis Optic Neuritis Optic neuritis is inflammation of the optic nerve.
 Multiple sclerosis is the most common cause.
 Loss of vision may develop, and there may be pain with eye movement.
 Magnetic resonance imaging... read more ).
 One or both eyes may be affected.
 The disorder causes episodes of eye pain and dim, blurred, or lost vision.

 Days to weeks (sometimes years) later, the limbs are affected.
 People may temporarily lose sensation.
 They may have painful muscle spasms, and the arms and legs may become weak and sometimes paralyzed.
 People may be unable to control the bladder (urinary incontinence Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
-Incontinence can occur in both men and women at any age, but it is more common among women and older people, affecting about 30% of older women... read more ) and bowels (fecal incontinence Fecal Incontinence Fecal incontinence is the loss of control over bowel movements.
-Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum (fecal impaction)... read more ).
+Incontinence can occur in both men and women at any age, but it is more common among women and older adults, affecting about 30% of older women... read more ) and bowels (fecal incontinence Fecal Incontinence Fecal incontinence is the loss of control over bowel movements.
+Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum ( fecal impaction)... read more ).

 In some people, the part of the spinal cord that controls breathing is inflamed, leading to difficulty breathing, which is life threatening.